Pāṇini: Legacy

+Bhaṭṭikāvya and Pedagogical Influence

+Pāṇini's grammatical rules directly shaped later Sanskrit classical literature (Kāvya) and pedagogy.
+A prominent example is the Bhaṭṭikāvya, composed centuries later by the poet Bhaṭṭi as a dual purpose work; A poem narrating the Rāmāyaṇa while systematically illustrating Pāṇini's grammatical rules.

 Indian curriculums in the late classical era had at their core a system of grammatical study and linguistic analysis.
-The core text for this study was the Aṣṭādhyāyī of Pāṇini, the sine qua non of learning.
+The core text for this study was the Ashtadhyayi of Pāṇini, the sine qua non of learning.
 This grammar of Pāṇini had been the object of intense study for the ten centuries prior to the composition of the Bhaṭṭikāvya.
 It was Bhaṭṭi's purpose to provide a study aid to Pāṇini's text by using the examples already provided in the existing grammatical commentaries in the context of the Rāmāyaṇa.
 The intention of the author was to teach this advanced science through a relatively easy and pleasant medium.
 In his own words:

 This composition is like a lamp to those who perceive the meaning of words and like a hand mirror for a blind man to those without grammar.

 This poem, which is to be understood by means of a commentary, is a joy to those sufficiently learned: through my fondness for the scholar I have here slighted the dullard.